DoubleML/doubleml-for-py/doc/guide/basics.rst

         lm(Y~X)

-Regularization Bias in Simple ML-Approaches
+Regularization bias in simple ML-approaches
 +++++++++++++++++++++++++++++++++++++++++++

 A simple ML approach is given by randomly splitting the sample into two parts.